sagemath/sagewiki_to_gh-2022-10-10/days20.5.md

 === Obtaining and Installing Sage ===

     We will standardize on '''Sage Version 4.4''', so please have that version installed on you computer (this is a very new release, and it might be a day or two until the binaries for version 4.4 are available).

-To install, please visit the [[http://www.sagemath.org|Sage website]] and click download.
-You can either choose to download and install a binary for your system, or you can compile from source.
+    To install Sage, please visit the [[http://www.sagemath.org|Sage website]], click download and follow the instructions.
+You can either download and install a binary for your system, or you can compile from source.
 Be aware that compiling from source takes a long time.

 === Guides ===

-Here is a list of several guides that might prove useful for the conference.

     '''Sage'''
         * [[http://www.sagemath.org/doc/tutorial/|Sage tutorial]]